 - Traumatic injury

-One of the most common causes of thoracic facet joint syndrome is the natural aging process.
+The most common underlying cause of thoracic facet joint syndrome is the natural aging process.
 As we grow older, the constant movement and stress placed on the spine can begin to take its toll.
 The facet joints are affected by the aging process through wear and tear, during which the layer of cartilage that cushions and lines the facet joints can begin to rub away.
 This may lead to pain and the formation of bone spurs when the exposed vertebrae rub together.

 Treatments for thoracic facet joint syndrome

-Patients with facet joint syndrome can often find relief through the use of pain medications, nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy and behavior modification techniques.
-Your physician can help you find a treatment option after reviewing your condition and medical history.
-You should always consult your physician before starting or changing any treatment plan.
+Patients with facet joint syndrome can often find relief through the use of pain medication, nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy and lifestyle changes like improved diet, quitting smoking or posture improvement.
+Your doctor can help you find a treatment option after reviewing your condition and medical history.
+You should always consult your doctor before starting or changing any treatment plan.